Modric wants Dalic to lead Croatia at World Cup

 Dalic replaced Ante Cacic as coach in early October, leading his team to two wins and Sunday's draw and to the showpiece event.

-Modric, who played a starring role in the first-leg win in Zagreb, said Dalic deserved to lead Croatia in Russia.
+And Modric, who played a starring role in the first-leg win in Zagreb, believes Dalic deserves to lead Croatia in Russia.

 "It would be crazy if Dalic wasn't the coach," the Real Madrid midfielder told reporters.